Elderly, disabled man killed in hit and run in Canandaigua

 CANANDAIGUA, NY (WROC) — A disabled elderly man was killed in a hit and run in Canandaigua Saturday.

-Police say the man was crossing the street on a motorized scooter within a marked crosswalk when he was hit by a green, mid-1950’s Ford Pickup truck.
+Police say the man was crossing the street on a motorized scooter within a marked crosswalk when he was hit by a green, mid-1950’s Ford Pickup truck on Main Street.
 The vehicle then fled the scene.

 The victim was brought to Strong Memorial Hospital by mercy flight, where he later died from his injuries.